hadi-alnehlawi/ECTRELLO/README.md

 # ECTRELLO

 ## Introduction
-Epilot.Cloud Trello cli  (**ectrello** )  is a user-friendly cli which interacts with Trello easily and prodcutively, below are some examples of its funcaitonality:
+Epilot.Cloud Trello cli  (**ectrello** )  is a user-friendly cli which interacts with Trello easily and productively, below are some examples of its functionality:
 1. Add a list to a board:
 2. Add a  card to a column
 3. Add a  label on a card: